 Classical conditioning is a form of operant conditioning.
 It’s also know as Pavlovian conditioning (after Ivan Pavlov and his famous dog…).
 It is similar to reinforcement theory and says that the results an individual experiences as a consequence of undertaking actions or behaviors, will affect how they act in the future.
 More simply, it’s possible to change the ways that people and other animals behave through the use of rewards and punishments.

 Classical conditioning and reinforcement theory are, however, subtly different.
 Where reinforcement theory typically uses a social mechanism to reward or punish behaviors, classical conditioning is founded on specific biological stimulus.

 The most classic examples of this from Pavlov’s work include conditioning dogs to expect food as the result of the ringing of a bell.
 There’s lots more to his work than this simple explanation suggests, and it’s worth a bit of exploration if you have time.

-This post is really just a stub on an interesting topic that we’ve not fully explored.
-If you’d like to learn more, this www.simplepsychology.org article titled “Pavlov’s Dogs” is a good starting point.
+This post on classical conditioning is really just a stub on an interesting topic that we’ve not fully explored.
+If you’d like to learn more, this www.simplepsychology.org article is a good starting point: “Pavlov’s Dogs”.